Updated March 14, 2023

 - Do not allow browsers to remember the password.

-- While you are working in an application and logged into it, avoid browsing.
+- While you are working on an application and logged into it, avoid browsing.

-1. This token referred to as a CSRF Token works as follows:
+1. This token, referred to as a CSRF Token

 - The client requests an HTML page that has a form.

-- In the response of this request, the server appends two tokens.
-It sends one as a cookie and keeps other tokens in a form field that is hidden.
+- In response to this request, the server appends two tokens.
+It sends one as a cookie and keeps other tokens in a hidden form field.
 These tokens are generated randomly.

 - The client sends both the token back to the server once he submits the form.
-Cookie token is sent as a token and form token is sent inside the form data
+The cookie token is sent as a token, and the form token is sent inside the form data.

-- The server does not respond or rejects the request if a request doesn’t have both the requests.
+- The server does not respond or reject the request if a request doesn’t have both the requests.

-Now an attacker who is trying to forge the request will have to guess the anti-CSRF tokens along with the user’s authentication passwords.
+An attacker trying to forge the request will have to guess the anti-CSRF tokens and the user’s authentication passwords.
 These tokens get invalidated after some time and once the session gets over.
 This makes the attacker guess the token tough.